amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 # Part I: Setup PostgreSQL, Patroni, and Watchdog

 To begin with, I propose using some aliases that will be pretty handy later.
+You can see how much they shorten the commands
 ```
+alias patctl='patronictl -c /etc/patroni/config.yml'
+alias sysstt='systemctl start'
+alias sysstp='systemctl stop'
+alias sysrst='systemctl restart'
+alias sysrld='systemctl restart'
 ```

 **Install and Configure PostgreSQL**